 The DWMHA's QAPIP details the structure, scope, activities and functions of the DWMHA's overall Quality Improvement Plan (QIP).
-The QAPIP description will contain core functions of the DWMHA Board approved Strategic Plan, which contains (5) pillars and (7) focus areas.
-These functions will be conducted by the DWMHA and its network of contracted service providers, including the Managers of Comprehensive Provider Networks (MCPNs), Direct Contractors, and subcontractors.
-It is the responsibility of the DWMHA to ensure that the QAPIP meets applicable Federal and State laws, contractual requirements and regulatory standards.
+The QAPIP description will contain core functions of the DWMHA Board approved Strategic Plan, which contains (6) pillars and (7) focus areas.
+These functions will be conducted by the DWMHA and its network of contracted service providers, it is the responsibility of the DWMHA to ensure that the QAPIP meets applicable Federal and State laws, contractual requirements and regulatory standards.

-The term of the QAPIP begins October 1, 2016 and ends September 30, 2018.
+The term of the QAPIP begins October 1, 2018 and ends September 30, 2021.
 Upon expiration of the term, the QAPIP shall remain in effect until the DWMHA's Board of Directors approves a new QAPIP.
 The QAPIP incorporates by reference, any and all policies and procedures necessary to operate as a Prepaid Inpatient Health Plan and Community Mental Health Services Program.
 The DWMHA's Board of Directors hereby approves all current and subsequent policies and procedures through the approval of the QAPIP.